Modern slavery policy

 Our supply chains include the below who operate and specialise in various sectors within the UK and have a requirement for skilled labour, services and/or personnel:

 - Consultancy Companies

 OUR POLICIES ON SLAVERY AND HUMAN TRAFFICKING

-We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-Our Modern Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere within our supply chains.
+Our Modern Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere within our business or supply chains.